Skip to main content

 Settle Matured Positions

-If matured count is greater than 0, call batchSettlePositions(pairId, maxCount) to settle up to 50 positions per transaction.
+If matured count is greater than 0, call batchSettlePositions(pairId, maxCount) to settle matured positions in a single transaction.
 Matured positions that are also liquidatable are skipped by batch settlement and require a separate liquidation call.

 3